brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-03.md

 *I apologize in advance for the deception.
-Smuggling letters, let alone packages, from outside of Britian is a tricky business these days, but I think this worth the risk."*
+Smuggling letters, let alone packages, from outside of Britian is a tricky business these days, but I think this worth the risk.*

 Uh-oh.
 At this point, Harry knew he should stop reading and hand everything over to the proper authorities.
 He was in enough trouble as